satisfactorymodding/SatisfactoryModManager/README.md

 pnpm run format
 ```

+### Assorted Development Helpers

+* Browser dev tools should automatically open when running `wails dev`.
+* You can open the URL the frontend is being served on in a browser to use browser extensions like the Svelte Devtools.
+  Check the logs for `Using DevServer URL:` to find the correct URL.
+* You can manually trigger an error popup for testing purposes by running `debugCauseErrorMessage("your message here")` in the devtools console.

 ### Localization

 If you'd like to help translate and localize SMM to different languages, join our [discord server](https://discord.ficsit.app/).